-If you press the TAB key a second time, the display changes back to the default status screen showing the time.
-You can continually press the TAB key to cycle through the two screens.
+Press the TAB key a fourth time, and the display changes back to the default status screen showing the time.
+You can continually press the TAB key to cycle through the four screens (time, primary keys, secondary keys, tertiary keys).

-At the end of each interval, the display automatically changes back to the default time screen, so you can check to see if it is time to end the count.
+At the end of each interval, the display automatically changes back to the default screen, so you can check to see if it is time to end the count.
 As soon as you press one of the movement keys, the display goes back to the screen you were using when the interval ended.
 If you know that you are not near the end of the count yet, you don't have to look at the display, just keep counting.

 When you get to the last interval, keep counting until the interval ends, signaled by the triple beep.
-Once you hear this, turn the DB-100 off.
+Once you hear this, turn the DB-400 off.
 Remember, the only way to stop a count is to turn the power off.